 Patio Apple Tree

-Like a different variety of fruit tree?
+Like a different type of fruit tree?
 You can find a wide selection of fruiting plants on our website here.

 Sent it as a gift and the recipient reports being delighted